 GRADUATE STUDENTS, POSTDOCTORAL FELLOWS, AND RESEARCHERS — SUPERVISED OR CO-SUPERVISED

-Jesse Couture, Ph.D. student: Prior to coming to UBC, Jesse completed his BA (Social Sciences, 2013) and MA (Kinesiology, 2015) at the University of Lethbridge.
+Jesse Couture, recent Ph.D. graduate: Prior to coming to UBC, Jesse completed his BA (Social Sciences, 2013) and MA (Kinesiology, 2015) at the University of Lethbridge.
 His current research interests include running culture(s), communities of sport, and the role and influence of technology in sport.
 Specifically, he is interested in learning about the ways that individuals think about and come to understand themselves and their participation in physical activity in and through their concomitant membership in physical and digital sporting communities.

 In addition to his dissertation work, Jesse is currently involved with a SSHRC-funded collaborative project (UBC, York University, & The University of Bath), entitled ‘Cycling Against Poverty: Researching a Sport for Development Movement’, which explores various facets of the global bicycle-focused development movement, including the role of the bicycle in social and economic development in disadvantaged communities.